 Ok fyr gefþu oss synþer órar, sem vér fyr gefom þeim er viþ oss hafa misgert.

 Leiðd oss eigi í freistni, heldr leys þv oss fra illo.

 When I showed this excerpt to an Icelandic friend, he found it “very easy” to read.
-But a Danish friend—I lack a Norwegian one—had more difficulty making it out, apart from recognizing it as the Lord’s Prayer (obviously convenient for comparative purposes as the Bible has been translated into so many languages); she thought it was modern Icelandic.
-Danish has evolved considerably from Old Norse over the past millennium, whereas Icelandic hasn’t.
+But a Danish friend (I lack a Norwegian one) had more difficulty making it out, apart from recognizing it as the Lord’s Prayer; she thought it was modern Icelandic.
+She had difficulty because Danish has evolved considerably from Old Norse over the past millennium, whereas Icelandic hasn’t.

 Fader usær ðu arð in heofnu, sie gehalgad noma ðin.

 Tocymeð ric ðin, sie willo ðin, suæ is in heofne and in eorðo.

 Hlaf userne of’wistlic sel us todæg.

 And f’gef us scylda usra, suæ uoe f’gefon scyldgum usum.

 And ne inlæd usih in costunge, ah gefrig usich fro yfle.